Niagara region declares state of emergency out of caution ahead of rare eclipse

 World

-The Niagara region said in a statement that Regional Chair Jim Bradley had declared a state of emergency "out of an abundance of caution."
+The Niagara region said in a statement on Thursday that Regional Chair Jim Bradley had declared a state of emergency "out of an abundance of caution."

 "Declaring a state of emergency ... strengthens the tools the region has at its disposal to safeguard the health and safety of residents and visitors and protect our critical infrastructure in any scenario that might arise," a Niagara region press release said.